yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 The following subsections describe the preconditions ({{proto-preconditions}}), and the three main phases of the protocol flow:

-- Bootstrap: the CDN requests DNO the delegation of a specific name and in turn DNO asks an ACME CA to create the corresponding short-term and auto-renewed (STAR) certificate ({{proto-bootstrap}});
+- Bootstrap: the CDN requests from the DNO the delegation of a specific name and in turn DNO asks an ACME CA to create the corresponding short-term and auto-renewed (STAR) certificate ({{proto-bootstrap}});
 - Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to a public URL ({{proto-auto-renewal}});
-- Termination: the DNO (indirectly) ceases the name delegation by explicitly requesting the ACME CA to stop the automatic renewal of the certificate ({{proto-termination}}).
+- Termination: the DNO (indirectly) stops name delegation by explicitly requesting the ACME CA to discontinue the automatic renewal of the certificate ({{proto-termination}}).